apache/spark/docs/cloud-integration.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

-## <a name="introduction"></a>Introduction
+## Introduction

-Amazon AWS, Microsoft Azure, Google GCS and other cloud infrastructures offer persistent data storage systems, "object stores".
-These are not quite the same as classic file
-systems: in order to scale to hundreds of Petabytes, without any single points of failure or size limits, object stores, "blobstores", they replace the classic directory tree of have a simpler model of `object-name => data`.
+Amazon AWS, Microsoft Azure, Google GCS and other cloud infrastructures offer persistent data storage in *object stores*.
+These are not classic "POSIX" file systems.
+In order to store hundreds of petabytes of data without any single points of failure, object stores replace the classic filesystem directory tree with a simpler model of `object-name => data`.
+To enable remote access, operations on objects are usually performed through (slow) HTTP REST operations.

-Apache Spark can read and write data in object stores through filesystem connectors implemented in Apache Hadoop or provided by the infrastructure suppliers themselves.
+Spark can read and write data in object stores through filesystem connectors implemented in Hadoop or provided by the infrastructure suppliers themselves.
 These connectors make the object stores look *almost* like filesystems, with directories and files and the classic operations on them such as list, delete and rename.

-## <a name="cloud_stores_are_not_filesystems"></a>Important: Cloud Object Stores are Not Real Filesystems
+### Important: Cloud Object Stores are Not Real Filesystems

 While the stores appear to be filesystems, underneath they are still object stores, [and the difference is significant](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/filesystem/introduction.html)

-They cannot be used as a direct replacement for a cluster-wide filesystem such as HDFS *except when this is explicitly stated*.
+They cannot be used as a direct replacement for a cluster filesystem such as HDFS *except when this is explicitly stated*.

 Key differences are

-* Directory renames may be very slow and leave the store in an unknown state on failure.
+* Directory renames may be very slow and, on failure, leave the store in an unknown state.
-* Output written may only be visible when the writing process completes the write.
+* Output may only be uploaded when the writing process closes the output stream.
 * Changes to stored objects may not be immediately visible, both in directory listings and actual data access.

-For these reasons, it is not always safe to use an object store as a direct destination of queries, or as an intermediate store destination in chained queries.
-Consult the provider of the object store and the object store connector's documentation, to determine which actions are considered safe.
+For these reasons, it is not always safe to use an object store as a direct destination of queries, or as an intermediate store in a chain of queries.
+Consult the documentation of the object store and its connector to determine which uses are considered safe.

-## <a name="installation"></a>Installation
+### Installation

-Provided the relevant libraries are on the classpath, and Spark is configured with the credentials, objects can be can be read or written through URLs referencing the data, such as `s3a://landsat-pds/scene_list.gz`.
+Provided the relevant libraries are on the classpath, and Spark is configured with the credentials, objects can be can be read or written through URLs referencing the data, such as `"s3a://landsat-pds/scene_list.gz"`.

 The libraries can be added to an application's classpath by including the `spark-hadoop-cloud` module and its dependencies.

-In Maven, add the following to the <code>pom.xml</code> file:
+In Maven, add the following to the `pom.xml` file, assuming `spark.version` is set to the chosen version of Spark:

 {% highlight xml %}
 <dependencyManagement>